rockyFierro/node-db1-project/README.md

 Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/trysql.asp?filename=trysql_select_all) using Chrome and build the queries below.
 Once they work copy them to the `queries.sql` file at the root of the project.

 - Find all customers with postal code 1010.
 Returns 3 records.
+X
 - Find the phone number for the supplier with the id 11.
-Should be (010) 9984510.
+Should be (010) 9984510.XX
 - List first 10 orders placed, sorted descending by the order date.
-The order with date 1997-02-12 should be at the top.
+The order with date 1997-02-12 should be at the top.X
 - Find all customers that live in London, Madrid, or Brazil.
-Returns 18 records.
+Returns 18 records.X
 - Add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.
 - Update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.